Shimanga/Power-BI-Call-Centre-Data-Analysis-Project/README.md

-This project aims to analyze a call center dataset.
-The data was cleaned, manipulated, analysed, and visualized using Power BI
+This project aims to analyze call center data extracted from 01/01/2021 to 31/03/2021.
+01/01/2021-31/03/2021.
+Analyzing entries such as total calls, call duration, and satisfaction ratings can help gain valuable insights into customer behavior, agent performance, and overall contact center effectiveness.
+The data was cleaned, manipulated, analyzed, and visualized using Power BI

-Key Dataset Features:
+The Dataset
-Call ID: Unique identifier for each call.
-Agent: Information about the handling agent.
-Date and Time: Timestamps for each call.
-Topic: Categorization of calls based on the conversation subject.
-Answered (Y/N): Indicates if the call was answered.
-Resolved: Indicates if the call was successfully resolved.
-Speed of Answer: Time is taken for a call to be answered.
-Avg Talk Duration: Average duration of each call.
-Satisfaction Rating: Customer feedback on satisfaction.

-Using Power BI's extensive range of visualizations and analytical capabilities, we will create dynamic reports and dashboards to explore the dataset and uncover key call center trends and insights.
-The analysis will include:
+5000 total entries across 10 columns
+These columns include call ID, agent name, date, time, topic, Answered (Y/N), resolved, speed of answer in seconds, avgTalkDuration, and satisfaction rating
+8 agents are working between 9 a.m. and 6 p.m.
+Blank entries in speed of answer in seconds, avgTalkDuration, and satisfaction rating have been assigned 0 because they are for abandoned calls

+Exploring the data

 Call Volume and Distribution: Analyzing the number of calls received over time, identifying peak hours or days, and examining the distribution of calls across different topics.
 Average handle time: This metric tells how long it takes the agents to handle each call.